Skip to main content

 🔗 Network Integration Steps

-2. Register the network using NetworkRegistry.registerNetwork()
+2. Register the network via NetworkRegistry.registerNetwork(), see details here

-5. Set up reward distribution mechanisms for both operators and stakers
+6. Set up reward distribution mechanisms for both operators and stakers

-6. Regularly update your operator set based on current stakes and opt-in statuses
+7. Regularly update your operator set based on current stakes and opt-in statuses

 8. Consider the contracts’ upgradability and accessibility when designing your network’s long-term strategy